AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/responsive-design.md

 ---
 title: Responsive Design
-description: With responsive design, the same experiences can be effectively displayed on multiple devices in multiple orientations
+description: With responsive design, the same experiences can be effectively displayed on multiple devices in multiple orientations.
 ---

 # Responsive Design {#responsive-design}